Tom Bergeron: Early life

+Career

 His first job in broadcasting was as a disc jockey at local radio station WHAV, in his home town of Haverhill, Massachusetts.
-He became a popular radio DJ in the Seacoast area of New Hampshire in the early 1980s on Portsmouth's WHEB, where he played comedy records along with music and offbeat interviews.
-His popularity led to additional TV and radio auditions.
+He became a radio DJ in the Seacoast area of New Hampshire in the early 1980s on Portsmouth's WHEB, where he played comedy records along with music and offbeat interviews.
+This led to additional television and radio auditions.

 One of his first jobs on television was as host of a local game show, Granite State Challenge, on New Hampshire Public Television (produced at NHPTV flagship station WENH-TV).
 He moved to the Boston market in February 1982, joining WBZ-TV as a general on-air personality.
 His early roles at the station included being a contributor on Evening Magazine (1982–1987), and hosting brief informational and show preview segments known as 4 Today, every 30 minutes during WBZ's daytime lineup (1983–1987).
 In 1984, he landed the hosting spot on Lottery Live, the nightly drawings of the Massachusetts State Lottery games.
-By January 1987, while still working in these roles, Bergeron added People Are Talking to his duties.
-He replaced outgoing host Buzz Luttrell on the early afternoon talk show, where he gained even more popularity.
-While Ron Cantera took over as host of 4 Today (until its cancellation in 1988), Bergeron remained lottery host until drawings moved to WNEV-TV in August 1987.
+In January 1987, while still working in these roles, Bergeron began hosting People Are Talking, replacing Buzz Luttrell on the early afternoon talk show.
+While he was replaced by Ron Cantera as host of 4 Today until its cancellation in 1988, Bergeron remained lottery host until drawings moved to WNEV-TV in August 1987.
 Bergeron additionally served as the original host of WBZ's weekend morning teenage discussion series Rap-Around from 1987 to 1989.

-By the early 1990s, Bergeron was seen as a solid figure in Boston television, and WBZ continued to capitalize on his talents by featuring him on WBZ Radio.
+By the early 1990s, WBZ was featuring him on WBZ Radio.
 It was there he had an early-morning radio show called The Tom Bergeron Show.
-When People Are Talking ended a successful 13-year run in June 1993, Bergeron remained on WBZ-TV as commentator and lifestyle reporter for the station's expanded hour-long noon newscast.
+When People Are Talking ended a 13-year run in June 1993, Bergeron remained on WBZ-TV as commentator and lifestyle reporter for the station's expanded hour-long noon newscast.
 In early 1994, Bergeron briefly surfaced as a morning host on Boston's soft-rock station WMJX ("Magic 106.7"), which was only a short commute to WBZ's studios for his work on the noon news.

 Bergeron credits a portion of his success as a television personality to his more than 35 years of regularly practicing Transcendental Meditation.
 He discussed his meditation practice on 10 Percent Happier with Dan Harris and The Fifth Dimension: A Mindfulness Podcast.

 National television work

-From 1994 to 1997, Bergeron co-hosted the morning show Breakfast Time on FX and later re-titled Fox After Breakfast when the show moved to the Fox Network.
+From 1994 to 1997, Bergeron co-hosted the morning show Breakfast Time on FX and later retitled Fox After Breakfast when the show moved to Fox.